intergrado-cg/doctora/docs/design/architecture.md

    - AsciiDoc PEG experiment abandoned with 30+ unmapped features
    - Too slow for large documents

-2. **Winnow** (Parser Combinator)
+2. **Chumsky** (Parser Combinator)
-   - *Alternative*: Best overall performance (627 MB/s)
+   - *Not Chosen*: Excellent error recovery but 16-45% slower in POC benchmarks
+   - Alpha status (1.0.0-alpha.8) vs Winnow's stable release
+   - More compact syntax and better type inference
-   - Considered if maximum performance > error recovery
+   - Built-in error recovery is sophisticated but comes with performance cost
-   - Less sophisticated error handling than Chumsky
-   - Valid alternative if benchmarks show Chumsky insufficient
+   - Valid alternative if error recovery > performance in future versions

 3. **Nom** (Parser Combinator)
    - *Not Chosen*: Winnow is nom's successor with better errors